Individualist anarchism: Russia

 Individualist anarchism was one of the three categories of anarchism in Russia, along with the more prominent anarcho-communism and anarcho-syndicalism.
 The ranks of the Russian individualist anarchists were predominantly drawn from the intelligentsia and the working class.
 For anarchist historian Paul Avrich, "[t]he two leading exponents of individualist anarchism, both based in Moscow, were Aleksei Alekseevich Borovoi and Lev Chernyi (born Pavel Dmitrievich Turchaninov).
 From Nietzsche, they inherited the desire for a complete overturn of all values accepted by bourgeois society political, moral, and cultural.
 Furthermore, strongly influenced by Max Stirner and Benjamin Tucker, the German and American theorists of individualist anarchism, they demanded the total liberation of the human personality from the fetters of organized society".

 Some Russian individualists anarchists "found the ultimate expression of their social alienation in violence and crime, others attached themselves to avant-garde literary and artistic circles, but the majority remained "philosophical" anarchists who conducted animated parlor discussions and elaborated their individualist theories in ponderous journals and books".

-Lev Chernyi was an important individualist anarchist involved in resistance against the rise to power of the Bolshevik Party as he adhered mainly to Stirner and the ideas of Tucker.
-In 1907, he published a book entitled Associational Anarchism in which he advocated the "free association of independent individuals".
-On his return from Siberia in 1917, he enjoyed great popularity among Moscow workers as a lecturer.
-Chernyi was also Secretary of the Moscow Federation of Anarchist Groups, which was formed in March 1917.
-He was an advocate "for the seizure of private homes", which was an activity seen by the anarchists after the October Revolution as direct expropriation on the bourgoise.
-He died after being accused of participation in an episode in which this group bombed the headquarters of the Moscow Committee of the Communist Party.
-Although most likely not being really involved in the bombing, he might have died of torture.